donnellyk/KVNBoundedImageView/README.md

 [imageScrollView addSubview:imageView];
 ```

 #### With Some Configuration

-When doing custom configuration, it is adviced to set the all the parameters before you set the image to be detected.
-Otherwise, the detection & cropping will start, and then immediatly be cancelled & restarted.
+When doing custom configuration, it is advised to set the all the parameters before you set the image to be detected.
+Otherwise, the detection & cropping will start, and then immediately be cancelled and restarted.

 ```objective-c
 KVNBoundedImageView *imageView = [[KVNBoundedImageView alloc] initWithFrame:aRect];